What is a watchlist in Proxyclick?

 - External watchlists are created and managed by external specialized providers.
 They are very powerful in case you need to comply with specific or global regulations.

-In this article we’ll cover a few main topics:
+In this article we will cover a few main topics:

 - How to create your first watchlist